Find Affordable College Courses

 Milwaukee, WI

-Marquette University landed the #6 spot in the 2023 rankings for the best value linguistics and comparative literature programs.
-Marquette is a fairly large private not-for-profit school located in the city of Milwaukee.
+With a ranking of #6, Marquette University did quite well on this year’s best value schools for linguistics and comparative literature students.
+Marquette is a fairly large private not-for-profit school located in the large city of Milwaukee.

 Marquette also claimed a spot on our Best Linguistics & Literature Schools in the Great Lakes Region list.
 It’s in the top 10% of all schools in this category.